-“Progress Energy is far above the industry average in three important areas: emergency reactor shutdowns, required inspections, and the fact that it has interconnected Harris reactor’s cooling system to four high-level waste pools: the largest in the nation,” says Jim Warren, executive director of North Carolina WARN.
+“Progress Energy is far above the industry average in three important areas: emergency reactor shutdowns, required inspections and the fact that it has interconnected Harris reactor’s cooling system to four high-level waste pools: the largest in the nation,” says Jim Warren, executive director of North Carolina WARN.

 The situation at Shearon Harris is made more dire by virtue of the fact that the reactor is directly tied into the cooling system for the spent fuel pools.
 A breakdown (or sabotage) in either system could lead to serious consequences in the other.

 Congressman David Price, the North Carolina Democrat, sent the Nuclear Regulatory Commission a study of the situation by scientists at MIT and Princeton.
 The report pinpointed the waste pools as the biggest risk at the plant.
-“Spent fuel recently discharged from a reactor could heat up relatively rapidly and catch fire,” wrote Bob Alvarez, a former advisor to the Department of Energy and co-author of the report.
+“Spent fuel recently discharged from a reactor could heat up relatively rapidly could catch fire,” says Bob Alvarez, a former advisor to the Department of Energy and co-author of the report.
 “The fire could well spread to older fuel.
 The long-term land contamination consequences of such an event could be significantly worse than Chernobyl.”

 The study recommended that the spent fuel pools be replaced with low-density, open frame racks and that the older waste assemblages be placed in hardened, above-ground storage units.
 The change could be done relatively cheaply, costing the energy giant about $5 million a year–less than the $6.6 million annual bonus for Progress CEO Warren Cavanaugh.

+The Bush administration fabricated evidence of Iraq’s nuclear program as a justification for war.
+Now the federal government is seeking to cover-up evidence of a much more serious and deteriorating nuclear problem in one of the most populated areas on the eastern seaboard.
 If the worst happens, the blame will reside in Washington, which has permitted the Shearon Harris facility to become a nuclear time bomb.
 The atomic clock is ticking.